erik-roger-fuller/lloyds-register-ocr-machine/README.md

 ### current to-dos are:
 * configure tesseract OCR engine
-* create custom dictionary to ensure correct reading of terms- this includes the translation of abbreviations (such as *BG* into brig etc)
+* create custom dictionary to ensure correct reading of terms- this includes the translation of abbreviations (such as *BG* into *brig* ...etc)
 * create segmentation algorithm to correctly judge the location of text boxes for certain values (IE ship type or tonnage require alphabetical vs numeral int OCR)
 * create algorithm that responds to the unique typesetting concentration of Lloyd's list- to save having to lay out so many little lead letters, the lists of this era will use the "---" em dash to signify a repetition of the above value. this is used for both numbers and alphanumeric sequences. while this needs only a simple python flag it would be very vulnerable to data loss int he event of an incomplete OCR. this is good segment to the next problem
 * increase the robustness of the detection algorithm and do so in a manner that will send *[rejected]* lines that cannot meet a certain criterion of accuracy to a database. these lines can then be correctly identified with the help of volunteers who can lend their much more skilled but slow eyes to the effort.
-* vis a vis this problem--- the presence of hand written corrections is particularly important. it was common in the 18th/19th century to correct these lists over rte year based on supplements published by Lloyd's as well as news articles. as cursive OCR is still a largely unsolved problem the lines that have been hand edited remain the kingdom of human eyes.
+* *[vis a vis this problem---]* the presence of hand written corrections is particularly important. it was common in the 18th/19th century to correct these lists over rte year based on supplements published by Lloyd's as well as news articles. as cursive OCR is still a largely unsolved problem the lines that have been hand edited remain the kingdom of human eyes.
 * *[to eventually do]*- use NLP processing to identify differing spellings of names etc in order to eventually-  log all of these ships into a database against which they can be logged. this would in theory allow the visualization of the lives of ships, the geospatial visualization of their routes, and given enough digitized logs, even the careers of ships masters.

 #### necessary packages (so far):